 Travel Requirement: This position requires travel up to 35%

 Reports to: Chief of National Engagement and Partnerships

 Supervises: A portion of the Engagement and Partnerships team

 Health Coverage: national medical coverage, 75% of total monthly premiums paid by FFI, national dental coverage, 50% of total monthly premium paid by FFI, and national vision coverage, 24% of total monthly premium paid by FFI, Health & Dependent Care FSA, and HRA

-Annual Paid Time Off: 12 holidays, annual week-long office closure in July, up to: three days of service/civic engagement, 120 accrued vacation hours, 96 hours sick/personal leave
+Annual Paid Time Off: 12 holidays, up to three days of service/civic engagement, up to 120 accrued vacation hours, and up to 96 hours sick/personal leave

 Employer-paid life insurance, short-term disability and long-term disability